C Language Important Question Answer for BCA 2nd Semester

 Substitute the macro directive in our program

-The given example substitute the macro in our program.
+The given example substitutes the macro in our program.

 Ex –